 The final piece of any powerful outfit is the timepiece.
 Not only is it practical, and keeping you on time for any important meetings you may have, but it will also tell the world that you mean business and enjoy the finer things in life.
 To this end, opt for something Swiss-made — and you won’t go far wrong.

 We’d always recommend the Golden Ellipse from Patek Philippe.
 With its oval shape and simple dial, the watch is a pared-back beauty.
 Or opt for the art deco styling of Jaeger-LeCoultre’s classic Reverso.
-Of course, when you want someone to know what’s on your wrist from sixty paces, then a Rolex Day-Date is the only way to go.
+Our final recommendation?
+Glashütte Original‘s vintage-tinged Seventies Panorama Date.

 Patek Philippe Golden Eilipse